-The 2020 Master Plan responds directly to input received from the community through the online survey and in-person questionnaires; it focuses on maintaining the current character of View Royal Park, the balance between programmed and non-programmed space, the much loved walking trail and a designated off-leash area.
-It also provides opportunities for increased dog free recreational activities (not organized sport), addresses anticipated climate change and long-term maintenance, understanding that that TVR has no inhouse capacity for park maintenance.
-As in 2010, there are no recommendations for grand gardening schemes or for areas of intensive development.
-The 2020 Master Plan is inspired by the vision of current park users; it celebrates the existing ecosystems and long sight lines, and balances areas of potential vitality with areas of calm.
-It is people that bring the park to life.
+The 2020 Master Plan responds directly to input received from the community through the online survey, in-person questionnaires and public open house, and to clear directives provided by Council on July 21, 2020.
+The Master Plan focuses on maintaining the current character of View Royal Park, the balance between programmed and non-programmed space, the much-loved walking trail, and a designated off-leash north field.
+It provides opportunities for increased recreational activities (not organized sport), and for protection of the Craigflower Creek foreshore while addressing anticipated climate change and long-term maintenance, understanding that that TVR has no in-house capacity for park maintenance.
+As in 2010, there are no recommendations for grand ornamental gardening schemes or for areas of intensive development.
+The 2020 Master Plan is inspired by the vision of current park users and Council's ecological prioritizing; it draws attention to existing ecosystems, celebrates diverse community activities, and balances areas of potential vitality with areas of calm.

-Recommendations in this Plan are based on what were identified as high priorities or areas of high concern by survey respondents.
+Recommendations in this Plan are based on directives from Council in response to questions raised at the public open house, and items identified as high priorities or areas of high concern by survey respondents.
 The recommendations focus on: